KeqingLiuVU/DS5690Project/README.md

 This project does not involve training the Claude-3.5-Sonnet model directly.
 Instead, the model is accessed through its API for inference.
 The automation workflow integrates this model to enhance job application efficiency.

-**Limitations:**
+# Critical Analysis

+**Impact:** The project addresses a major pain point for me by automating repetitive application tasks, saving significant time, and enabling focus on more personalized application strategies.

-The model's responses are based on the input provided, and it may occasionally generate inaccurate or irrelevant answers, which could impact the application quality.
+**Limitations:** The model's responses depend on the input provided and may occasionally generate inaccurate or irrelevant answers, potentially affecting application quality.
+This reliance on AI for generating responses can sometimes lead to inconsistencies or errors.

+**Next Steps:** Future improvements could involve integrating additional error-checking mechanisms and expanding automation capabilities to cover non-easy-apply job applications.

 # Resource links